 Strange stories come from India of the feats performed by a native mesmerizer named Buni, whose magnetic power would appear to be found quite irresistible by the lower animais, upon which he exclusively exercises it.
-He gives scances, to which the public are invited to bring all manner of ferocious and untamable wild beasts, and holds them with his glittering eye.
-In a few seconds they subside. into a condition of cataleptic stiffness, from which they can only be revived by certain passes which he solemnly executes with his right hand.
-A snake in a state of violent irritation was brought to Buni by a menagerie proprietor, inclosed in a wooden cage.
-When deposited on the platform it was writhing and hissing flercely.
-Buni bent over the cage and fixed his eye upon its occupant, gently waving his hand over the serpent's head.
+He gives seances, to which the public are invited to bring all manner of ferocious and untamable wild beasts, and holds them with his glittering eye.
+In a few seconds they subside into a condition of cataleptic stiffness, from which they can only be revived by certain passes which he solemnly executes with his right hand.
+A snake in a state of violent irritation was brought to Buni by a menagerie proprietor, inclessed in a wooden cage.
+When deposited on the platform it was writhing and hissing fiercely.
+Buni bent over the cage and fixed his eye upon its occupant, gestly waving his hand over the sarpent's head.
 In less than a minute the snake stretched itself out, stiffened, and lay apparently dead.
-Buni took it up and thrust several needles into its body, restored it to its former angry activity.
+Buni took but it gave no sign of life.
+A few passes then restored it to its former angry activity.
 Subsequently a savage dog, held in a leash by its owner, was brought in, and, at Buni's command, let loose upon him.
-As it was rushing toward him, bristling with fury, he raised his hand, and in a second the fierce brute dropped upon its belly as though stricken by lightning.
+As it was rushing toward him, bristling with fury, he raised his hand, and in a second the flerce brute dropped upon its belly as though stricken by lightning.
 It seemed absolutely paralyzed by some unknown agency, and was unable to move a muscle until released from the mesmerizer's spell by a majestic wave of his hand.